asyncee/django-easy-select2/sampleproject/README.rst

 Usage
 -----

-After you bootstrapped a project, install your application to start writing sphinx documentation or tests :)
+After you bootstrapped a project, you can fill it with some data and play with Note model admin.